K-e-d-i/Conways-Game-Of-Life/README.md

 Tested working on a Fedora default terminal with Python 3.9 but it should work on most linux terminals.

+It will "fill" the terminal window.

 Starting seed is random.
-User "q" key to exit.
+Use "q" key to exit.